celestial-d/celestial-d.github.io/_pages/cv.md

 Publications
 ======
-* Benchmarking for observability: The case of diagnosing storage failures, ** Duo Zhang, Mai Zheng
+* Benchmarking for observability: The case of diagnosing storage failures, Duo Zhang, Mai Zheng.
-** BenchCouncil Transactions on Benchmarks (Bench), 2021
+ BenchCouncil Transactions on Benchmarks (Bench), 2021

-* A study of persistent memory bugs in the Linux kernel, Duo Zhang, Om Rameshwar Gatla, Wei Xu, Mai Zheng Proceedings of the 14th ACM International Conference on Systems and Storage (SYSTOR), 2021
+* A study of persistent memory bugs in the Linux kernel, Duo Zhang, Om Rameshwar Gatla, Wei Xu, Mai Zheng.
+Proceedings of the 14th ACM International Conference on Systems and Storage (SYSTOR), 2021

-* Fingerprinting the Checker Policies of Parallel File Systems, Runzhou Han, Duo Zhang, Mai Zheng
+* Fingerprinting the Checker Policies of Parallel File Systems, Runzhou Han, Duo Zhang, Mai Zheng.
 IEEE/ACM Fifth International Parallel Data Systems Workshop (PDSW), 2020

 * On Failure Diagnosis of the Storage Stack,
-Duo Zhang, Om R. Gatla, Runzhou Han, Mai Zheng
+Duo Zhang, Om R. Gatla, Runzhou Han, Mai Zheng.
 12th USENIX Workshop on Hot Topics in Storage and File Systems (HotStorage-P), 2020

 * A Cross-Layer Approach for Diagnosing Storage System Failures,